๐Ÿ“ŠCausal Inference

 Why This Matters

-In causal inference, you're rarely working with perfect data—unmeasured confounding lurks behind nearly every observational study, threatening to invalidate your conclusions.
-Sensitivity analysis methods give you the tools to ask the critical question: How wrong could I be?
-Rather than pretending confounders don't exist, these techniques let you quantify exactly how strong an unmeasured variable would need to be to overturn your findings.
-You're being tested on your ability to defend causal claims under uncertainty, and that means knowing when your estimates are robust versus when they're hanging by a thread.
+In causal inference, you're rarely working with perfect data.
+Unmeasured confounding lurks behind nearly every observational study, threatening to invalidate your conclusions.
+Sensitivity analysis methods let you ask a critical question: How wrong could I be?
+Rather than pretending confounders don't exist, these techniques quantify exactly how strong an unmeasured variable would need to be to overturn your findings.
+Knowing when your estimates are robust versus when they're hanging by a thread is central to defending causal claims under uncertainty.

 These methods connect directly to core causal inference principles: the ignorability assumption, selection bias, instrumental variable validity, and mediation pathways.
 Each sensitivity analysis approach addresses a specific vulnerability in your causal argument.
-Don't just memorize what each method does—understand which assumption it stress-tests and what kind of study design it applies to.
-When an exam question asks you to evaluate the credibility of a causal claim, your answer should include how you'd probe its weaknesses.
+Don't just memorize what each method does.
+Understand which assumption it stress-tests and what kind of study design it applies to.
+When a question asks you to evaluate the credibility of a causal claim, your answer should include how you'd probe its weaknesses.

 Quantifying Confounder Strength